jorian/barterdexdocs/docs/source/api_summary.rst

 Click any of the api options below to be taken to their summary.
 Then navigate using the links in the Navigation bar on the left side.
 Or press the ``Home`` button on your keyboard to come back to the top again.
-As the docs are full of code samples and terminal outputs, it's best viewed on a laptop/desktop (i.e, any device that is not a handheld).
+As the docs are full of code samples and terminal outputs, it's best viewed on a laptop/desktop (i.e, any device that is bigger than a handheld).

 barterDEX Operation
 ^^^^^^^^^^^^^^^^^^^